micro-os-plus/micro-test-plus-xpack/README.md

 ```

 In the first case, `eq()` is a function that basically compares almost
-everything and is able to keep track of its operands.
-There are similar
+everything and is able to keep track of the values of its operands.
-functions for all comparisons.
+There are similar functions for all comparisons.

 In the second case, a custom operator is used.
 To avoid interferences
-with other operators, it is defined in a separate namespace (which must
+with other operators, this custom operator is defined in a separate namespace
+(which must
-be explicitly referred to as shown) and matches only some specific types.
+be explicitly referred to as shown) and matches only operands of
+some specific types.

-To cast the integer constant `42` to this specific type, a custom literal
+To cast the integer constant `42` to such a specific type, a custom literal
 is available (`_i`), which is also defined in a separate namespace.

 In addition to literals used to define constants, there are also definitions
 which can be used to cast expressions.

-For the operator to match, it is necessary for at least one of the operands
+For the custom operators to match, it is necessary for at least one of
+the operands
 to be of the specific type, usually the constant using a literal, but if both
 are expression, at least one of them must be casted.